SIAM SHIPPING – YOUR CUSTOM BROKER IN BANGKOK, THAILAND.

 Is the clearing process similar at port and airport?

 Every international shipping services impose their own restrictions on the importation of certain items.
-But in the end, the final say rests with what Thai customs decide can or cannot be brought into Thailand.
-Feel free to check with your shipper, but compare their restrictions with those listed on the Suvarnabhumi Airport and Thai Customs websites.
+But in the end, the final says rests with what Thai customs decide can or cannot be brought into Thailand.

 - Office of National Police – Firearms, parts thereof and ammunition